LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 }
 ```

-The call in question is: `Message.getMessage("fr")`.
-We call the static method `getMessage` without needing an instance of the `Message` class, using the name of the class itself.
+The call in question is: `Message.GetMessage("fr")`.
+We call the static method `GetMessage` without needing an instance of the `Message` class, using the name of the class itself.

 <aside class="aside-warning" markdown="1">
 It is technically allowed to call a static method using an instance of a class: `myObject.SomeStaticMethod()`.
 However, this should be avoided in favor of using the class name to call the method.